rajanarahul93/ScholarNet/README.md

 ## Contributing

-We welcome contributions from the community to help improve Education Academia.
+We welcome contributions from the community to help improve ScholarNet.
 To contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`